wo3kie/cxxDojo/README.md

 ## Requirements
 C++20
 boost
-gsl

 ## How to build it?
-mkdir build
+mkdir debug
-cd build
+cd debug
 cmake ..
 cmake --build .

 ## How to clean it?
-rm -rf build
+rm -rf debug

 ## List of puzzles